 Compliance management deals with meeting regulatory requirements.
 Compliance risk assessment only seeks to comply with rules and regulations laid down by external authorities.
 This is a more focused approach than general risk management.

 Compliance risk management is part of the wider risk assessment process.
 Companies need robust processes to determine compliance risks and minimize the chance of legal penalties.
-But risk management is not solely about meeting regulatory requirements.
+However, risk management is not solely about meeting regulatory requirements.
 Companies have diverse goals and priorities.
 And each organization will minimize risks in a way that suits its business needs.